 Article published01/07/2022

-As part of Scotland’s Year of Stories 2022, we’re starting a new series which highlights the many ways that Scotland’s tourism industry has engaged with the Themed Year.
+As part of Scotland’s Year of Stories 2022, we created a new series of case studies.
+These highlight the many ways that Scotland’s tourism industry engaged with the Themed Year.

-We’re kicking things off by hearing from a selection of destination marketing organisation's (DMO) from across the country, as they share more detail about their Year of Stories activity, and why they’ve chosen to get involved.
+In this case study, we heard from a selection of destination marketing organisation's (DMO) from across the country.
+They shared more detail about their Year of Stories activity, and why they chose to get involved.

 Venture North

-Venture North are the Destination Management Organisation for tourism in Caithness and Sutherland, and they’re celebrating Scotland's Year of Stories 2022 as they dive right into the fascinating tales, history and legends of Caithness and Sutherland.
+Venture North are the Destination Management Organisation for tourism in Caithness and Sutherland.
+They shared the fascinating tales, history, and legends of Caithness and Sutherland.

-They also launched the Tales and Legends Map, which gives locals and visitors alike, a platform to access a wide range of stories from the region in one place.
+They also launched the Tales and Legends Map.
+This gives locals and visitors alike, a platform to access a wide range of stories from the region in one place.
 Whether looking for tales of folk-lore, hauntings, local stories, Highland History or WW2, this interactive Google map hosts it all – and links to the story behind each pin.

-Here’s what the team at Venture North had to say about getting involved with Scotland's Year of Stories – whilst sharing some advice for businesses considering getting involved.
+Here’s what the team at Venture North had to say about getting involved with Scotland's Year of Stories.
+They also shared some advice for businesses considering getting involved in a Themed Year.

 We have been so excited to be part of Scotland’s Themed Year in 2022.
 Storytelling has such a deep history throughout Scotland, and particularly in the North Highlands where our landscapes, history and people are bound together in a woven tapestry of shared experience.
 This is what we want to delight our visitors with as they explore our places and give them a deeper understanding of who we are and where we are going.